Our 9 favorite things to do in the Waikato

 If you’re a coffee fein, then you’re in luck!
 Raglan is home to some of New Zealand’s best coffee and it would be criminal to not try this excellent drip while you’re there.
 Over the past 16 years the business has grown from very humble beginnings (originating at the back of a kite-shop in Raglan), to now working with the best coffee brewing and grinding equipment available – producing incredible coffee!
 They roast daily to ensure the freshest of coffees.
 A must-try.

 An undoubtedly world-renowned destination in New Zealand, the glow worm studded Waitomo caves are one of the best things to do in the Waikato.
 Famous for their abundance of glow worms, impressive stalagmite stalactites formations and extensive underground river network.
 There’s something for everyone when visiting, from relaxed cruises through the glow-worm lit caverns, to black water rafting catering for the adrenalin junkies in your group.
 Kids and adults alike will be in awe of the sparkling glow worms twinkling above.
 The Ruakuri Cave is also wheelchair accessible, allowing the entire whanau to experience the magic of Waitomo.

 If your looking for something a little more adventurous we highly recommend checking out the fantastic experiences on offer from https://www.waitomo.co.nz/.
-They offer a variety of daring activities, from abseiling, ziplining and even black water rafting!
+They offer a variety of daring activities, from abseiling, ziplining and you can even go black water rafting in New Zealand!

 There truly is something for everyone in this region of the country!
 Why not tick off some of the awesome things to do in Waikato and make memories that will last a lifetime?
 Check out our waikato holiday homes and book a getaway to look forward to.